Keefe-Paoch/paoch/README.md

 This Privacy Policy is governed by the laws of Singapore.
 We strive to handle your personal data in accordance with any data privacy laws, including the Personal Data Protection Act 2012, that we believe apply to us.
 Your personal data may be shared with regulatory authorities, courts and other governmental agencies to comply with any legal or regulatory requirements, orders or requests.
 Any dispute concerning the terms and conditions of this Privacy Policy shall be subject to the exclusive jurisdiction of the courts of Singapore.

-8. Aggregated and anonymised data
+8.Aggregated and anonymised data

 Aggregated or anonymised data that does not include any personally identifiable information, may be used by us, our Partners, our Paoch Group members or other third parties for various purposes, including enabling them to better understand customer needs or to improve and adapt their operations, products and services, or for the purposes of industry benchmarking, machine learning, research or analytics.

-9. Direct Marketing
+9.Direct Marketing

 If you have opted to receive offers and promotions from us, we may use your personal data to: send you direct marketing communications in connection with the latest news, events, updates, offers, contests, promotions, products, services and Rewards offered by our Partners in relation to Paoch;